-ERPS Status - Enables ERPS on the switch.
-(Default: Disabled) ERPS must be enabled globally on the switch before it can enabled on an ERPS ring (by setting the Admin Status on the Configure Domain - Configure Details page).
+- ERPS Status Enables ERPS on the switch.
+(Default: Disabled) - ERPS must be enabled globally on the switch before it can enabled on an ERPS instance (by setting the Status on the Configure Instance - Configure Details page). - ERPS Node ID A MAC address unique to the ring node.
+The MAC address must be specified in the format xx-xx-xx-xx-xx or xxxxxxxxxxx.
+(Default: CPU MAC address)